Internet Radio Tuner Card

 The specific patents that cover Crestron products are listed online at: patents.crestron.com.

-Adagio, Crestron, and the Crestron logo are either trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and/or other countries.
+Crestron, the Crestron logo, and Adagio are either trademarks or registered trademarks of Crestron Electronics, Inc. in the United States and/or other countries.
 Mac and Finder are either trademarks or registered trademarks of Apple Inc. in the United States and/or other countries.
 Windows is either a trademark or registered trademark of Microsoft Corporation in the United States and/or other countries.
 Pandora and the Pandora logo are either trademarks or registered trademarks of Pandora Media, Inc. in the United States and/or other countries.
 RealAudio is either a trademark or registered trademark of RealNetworks, Inc. in the United States and/or other countries.
 SiriusXM and all related marks and logos are either trademarks or registered trademarks of Sirius XM Radio Inc. in the United States and/or other countries.
-Other trademarks and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
-Crestron disclaims any proprietary interest in the marks and names of others. ©2012 Crestron Electronics, Inc.
+Samba is either a trademark or registered trademark of Software Freedom Conservancy, Inc. in the United States and/or other countries.
+Other trademarks, registered trademarks, and trade names may be used in this document to refer to either the entities claiming the marks and names or their products.
+Crestron disclaims any proprietary interest in the marks and names of others.
+Crestron is not responsible for errors in typography or photography.
+Specifications are subject to change without notice. ©2015 Crestron Electronics, Inc.